 Leading U.S. Companies to Supreme Court: End Marriage Discrimination

-Nearly 300 prominent and respected American companies and employers, including Apple, Morgan Stanley, Starbucks and Pfizer, have filed amicus briefs to the U.S. Supreme Court in either one or both landmark marriage equality cases.
+WASHINGTON – More than 300 leading American companies and employers have joined “friend of the court” briefs to the U.S. Supreme Court in either one or both landmark marriage equality cases.

-In the brief filed in the challenge to California's Proposition 8, Hollingsworth v.
-Perry, companies like Apple, Facebook, Xerox, Verizon, Cisco and Levi Strauss call marriage equality more than a constitutional issue, but a business imperative.
+One brief—to be filed in the challenge to California’s Proposition 8, Hollingsworth v.
+Perry—is signed by companies including Apple, Facebook, Xerox, Verizon, Cisco and Levi Strauss.